 Did you know that you can find scrap metal near you?
 Did you know there are thousands of people that need to buy scrap metal?
 Yes to both!
-Finding scrap metal for reselling is actually a pretty profitable business.
+Finding scrap metal for reselling is actually a very profitable business.
 We will highlight 26+ places that you can collect metal scrap near you.

 26 Places to Collect Scrap Metal for Reselling